olmf/whats-open-east-village/README.md

 # Open Business Directory

-A directory of essential businesses using Airtable (or Google sheets) as database
+A directory of essential businesses using Airtable (or Google sheets) as database.

 ## How to Contribute